oscarlab/graphene-tests/r/README.md

 When running R with Graphene, please use the `--vanilla` or `--no-save` option.

-Here's an example of running a R script into Graphene:
+Here's an example of running an R script under Graphene:

 Without SGX:
 ```